hårsjukdomar

 Therefore, the only solution for clients with frontal fibrosing alopecia is a hair transplant.

-Hypothyroidism and hyperthyroidism - a disorder of the thyroid gland
+A disorder of the thyroid gland

 The thyroid gland produces hormones that affect most of the body’s functions, such as metabolism, calorie burning, body temperature and heart rate.
 The thyroid gland is a small gland located at the front of the throat.